GijsGoudzwaard/media-transcoder/README.md

 Transcode all video files within a directory for 'direct play'.
 This script will search for all video files within a directory and check its codec.
 If the codec is not h264, then it will be transcoded to h264.

-This is especially usefull for a raspberry pi media server where all media from 1080p and up needs to be transcoded for direct play.
+This is especially useful for a raspberry pi media server, where all media from 1080p and up needs to be transcoded in order to be watched properly.
 This script does not copy any subtitles.

 ## Setup